cu-numcomp/spring23-community-camerontredoux/presentation.md

 Benchmarks are completed using `criterion-rs` with no harness selected.

-Here are some benchmarks for multiplying two matrices, creating two matrices (to see how if this process is the bottleneck or if multiplying is), and creating + multiplying two matrices in one function.
+Here are some benchmarks for multiplying two matrices, creating two matrices (to see if this process is the bottleneck or if multiplying is), and creating + multiplying two matrices in one function.

 All these tests collect 100 samples over a certain number of iterations.
-For lower dimensions, these iterations can easily reach over 1 million (whereas for 1024x1024, only a few hundred iterations are ran)
+For lower dimensions, these iterations can easily reach over 1 million (whereas for 1024x1024, only a few hundred iterations are ran).

+Comparison to benchmarks ran for faer-rs (another Rust linear algebra library): [here](https://faer-rs.github.io/bench-f64/) (both of these were done using f64 values)

 ---